 It's possible you could have Acanthosis Nigricans.
-This is a condition that affects the pigmentation in the skin.
+This is a condition that affects pigmentation in the skin.

 Healthline reports that if you have this disorder you may experience dark, velvety patches of skin in several areas.
-It can affect the armpits as well as your neck, palms, elbows and knees.
+It can affect the armpits as well as your neck, palms, elbows, and knees.